motahhir/GWO-based-MPPT/README.md

 # GWO-based-MPPT
-before simulation lunch the this cmd Ts=1/20 in Command window.
+before simulation lunch the this cmd Ts=1/20 in the command window of Matlab.